agarbuno/probnum/README.md

 That should get you started.
 After your environment is set, load a jupyter session within the directory of your cloned repo.

 Any further customisations will be posted as needed.
-Any changes to the repository will be handled by forked clones of the original.
+Any changes to the repository will be handled by `pull requests`.